gamingwithevets/snake/README.md

 I can't spoil all the flags, so go check it out!

 # snake.py
 *snake.py* is the game itself.
-If you don't run it through the launcher, it'll start with the default settings, which the launcher also loads on startup.
+If you don't run it through the launcher, it'll start with the default settings, which the launcher also loads on startup.<br>
 You can modify the startup variables manually in the code.
-But remember: this is permanent when you run the script!
+But remember: this will ***permanently*** change settings in the game, so do it at your own risk!

 # System requirements
 For Windows:<br>